FranxYao/franxyao.github.io/index.md

 ### The Bayesian's Creed

-Your deep belief and core value are independent of any outer environment factors
+Your deep belief and core value are independent of any temporal environment variation

 ---